 Get Started Solving Problems and Increasing Leads

 At the end of the day, it's all about increasing visits from the right types of people to your website.
-By creating content, both written and video, in blog format that specifically answers commonly asked questions, you're going to help your customers move closer to requesting a demo and/or a quote.
+By creating content, both written and video, in blog format that specifically answers commonly asked questions, you're going to help your prospects move closer to requesting a demo and/or a quote.
 Help them out through this process.
 Grow their trust in your company to help them solve the problem at hand.

 Happy blogging (and video shooting)!